 This certification refers to regularly scheduled inspections of at least the mechanical and safety control equipment associated with dryers, grain stream processing equipment, dust collection equipment including filter collectors, and bucket elevators.
-OSHA has used the total number of facilities (18,804) for the assignment of equipment.
-OSHA also estimates that it will take three minutes (.05 hour) to generate and maintain the certification record.
+OSHA has used the total number of facilities (14,940) for the assignment of equipment.
+OSHA also estimates that it will take three minutes for a manager (3/60 hour) to generate and maintain the certification record.